|Trail Location:||Cades Cove|

 Many of the trails you would naturally suspect to be on the list were all there, such as the Bright Angel Trail in the Grand Canyon, Mt.
 Washington in New Hampshire, and the Mist Trail up to Half Dome in Yosemite.
 However, one trail that caught me by surprise was none other than Abrams Falls.
-The magazine ranked this pathway as the ninth most dangerous trail in the country as a result of high exposure to drowning and hypothermia hazards.
+The magazine ranked this pathway as the ninth most dangerous trail in the country, mainly as a result of high exposure to drowning and hypothermia hazards.
 The article cited 29 deaths on this trail since 1971 as a result of water related accidents.

-"All sorts of unknown hazards lie at the bottom of our streams and waterfalls," warns former park spokesman, Bob Miller.
+"All sorts of unknown hazards lie at the bottom of our streams and waterfalls," warned former park spokesman, Bob Miller.
 Strong currents beneath the falls have swept capable swimmers into unseen traps, and slick rocks have tripped many unsuspecting hikers into the chilly depths.

 Needless to say, proper precautions should always be heeded while on the trail, especially near the falls.

-As you proceed along the trail you may notice a lot of downed trees.
+As you proceed along the trail you'll likely notice a lot of downed trees.
 In April of 2011 a massive tornado, categorized as an EF-4 with maximum wind speeds ranging between 165 and 170 miles per hour, and an estimated maximum path width of one mile, ripped through the western end of Cades Cove and downed more than 4500 trees in the area.
 As a result, the Abrams Falls Trail was closed for a month as crews worked to clear trees blocking the path.
 In all, more than 33 miles of trails were severely impacted by the tornado.